trueheart78/book-notes/programming-elixir-1.2/ch04-elixir-basics.md

 ### PIDs and Ports

-a PID is a reference to a process (local or remote), and a port is a reference to a resource (typically an external one) that you'll be reading or writing.
+A PID is a reference to a process (local or remote), and a port is a reference to a resource (typically an external one) that you'll be reading or writing.

 The PID of the current process is available by calling `self`.
 A new PID is